dan-caprioara/ai-file-manager/doc/topics/eula.md

 This End-User License Agreement ("EULA") is a legal agreement between you and Syncro Soft.

 ### License Grant
-Syncro Soft grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use the AI Manager application solely for your personal, non-commercial purposes strictly in accordance with the terms of this Agreement.
+Syncro Soft grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use the AI Manager application for both personal and commercial purposes strictly in accordance with the terms of this Agreement.

 ### Restrictions
 You agree not to, and you will not permit others to: